Aṅguttara Nikāya 4.122

 ‘mayaṁ kho pubbe agāriyabhūtā samānā yaṁ icchāma taṁ khādāma, yaṁ na icchāma na taṁ khādāma;

-‘Formerly, as a lay person, I used to eat, consume, taste, and drink what I wanted, not what I didn’t want.
+‘Formerly, as laypeople, we used to eat, consume, taste, and drink what we wanted, not what we didn’t want.

 yaṁ icchāma taṁ bhuñjāma, yaṁ na icchāma na taṁ bhuñjāma;